headquarter8302/headquarter8302/README.md

 I started coding professionally in 2020-2021.
 My scope of work now includes code review, management, and a fair bit of administration.

-My hobbies includes petting cats, contributing to open-access wikis, and participating in FOSS development.
+My hobbies include petting cats, contributing to open-access wikis, and participating in FOSS development.

 **Contact me:**